pedrokunz/reddit_integration/README.md

     to be extensible so that it can support multiple 3rd party APIs in the future.
 - Further improvements
   > The application can be further improved by adding support for more 3rd party APIs, adding more features such as
-    filtering and sorting the posts, and improving the error handling and logging, and improving some specific parts of the code like the password encryption and comparison, reading the customer IDs from a repository, and adding a new layer for use cases only, so we can have multiple different entry points for the same use case, for example, we can trigger the sync by a scheduled routine from a crontab or similar.
+    filtering and sorting the posts, and improving the error handling and logging, improving some specific parts of the code like the password encryption and comparison, reading the customer IDs from a repository, and adding a new layer for use cases only, so we can have multiple different entry points for the same use case, for example, we can trigger the sync by a scheduled routine from a crontab or similar, and also improving the async operations to . by using channels in the existing goroutines, so we can start storing data as soon they are fetched from the API.